Detachment (film): Plot

 Substitute teacher Henry Barthes is called in for a one-month assignment, teaching English classes at a high school with many students performing at a low grade level.
-During his first class, he observes many acts of hostility and antagonism, including a student yelling at him and threatening him physically, as well as two students verbally harassing pupil Meredith, with whom he becomes acquainted after class.
+During his first class, he observes many acts of hostility and antagonism, including two students verbally harassing pupil Meredith, with whom he becomes acquainted after class.

-After school, Henry is called in to the care facility to see his grandfather who is suffering from dementia, as he has locked himself in the bathroom and will not come out.
+After school, Henry is called in to see his grandfather at a care facility, who has become confused due to his dementia.
 He frequently believes Henry is Patricia (Henry's mother).
 On the bus ride home, Henry sees teenage runaway Erica having sex for money, then getting hit by a man who refuses to pay her.
 Erica attempts to convince Henry to have sex with her, which he refuses.

 The next day, Henry reads aloud to the class through the essays from earlier.
 After reading an anonymous essay which is assumed to be Meredith's, he becomes aware of her struggles with suicidal thoughts.
-On the way home, Henry again runs into Erica, who he invites up to his apartment and allows her to stay for the night.
-She stays for the following nights, though he informs her that she cannot stay forever.
+On the way home, Henry again runs into Erica, who he invites up to his apartment and allows her to stay temporarily.

-Later, a speaker gives a talk to the faculty, discussing how the low test scores are bringing down real estate prices, outraging the exhausted teachers.
-It is revealed there that Principal Carol Dearden is being fired soon.
-After the talk, Sarah asks Henry back to her house for dinner.
+Later, fellow teacher Sarah asks Henry out.
 Henry returns home late and Erica is still awake, waiting for him.
 She is upset that he went out without telling her, to which he informs her that she cannot expect him to tell her such things.